apache/superset/CONTRIBUTING.md

 May also update title to reflect the issue/PR content if the author-provided title is not descriptive enough.

-If the PR passes CI tests and does not have any `need:` labels, it is ready for review, add label `review:code` and/or `review:design`.
+If the PR passes CI tests and does not have any `need:` labels, it is ready for review, add label `review` and/or `design-review`.

 If an issue/PR has been inactive for >=30 days, it will be closed.
 If it does not have any status label, add `inactive`.